 - E. Concealed, Exterior Installations: Concealed from view and protected from weather conditions and physical contact by building occupants but subject to outdoor ambient temperatures.
-Examples include installations within unheated shelters. - F. "Design Equipment," "Design Make," "Basis of Design," and similar terms: Equipment, specified in Technical Specification Section or on Contract Drawings using applicable manufacturer's designation, that forms the basis for performance requirements, physical dimensions, configuration, and similar aspects used in the design of this Project including (but not limited to) physical configuration of surrounding construction and location of connections to other components. - G. Specified Equivalents: Products identified in Technical Specification Section that may provide performance complying with specified requirements but may not have the same arrangement, configuration, size, construction, or other aspects as the specified Design Equipment.
-Refer to Section 00 21 13 - Instructions to Bidders, and Section 01 25 00 - Substitution Procedures for additional information and requirements regarding equivalents and substitutions. - H. "Equivalents," "Proposed Equivalents," "Proposed Products," and similar terms: These terms may be used interchangeably and mean the same thing: Products NOT identified in Technical Specification Section that the Contractor proposes in accordance with Section 00 21 13 -Instructions to Bidders and Section 01 25 00 - Substitution Procedures. - I. Substitutions: Changes in products, materials, equipment, and methods of construction from those required by the Contract Documents and proposed by Contractor, all in accordance with Section 01 25 00 Substitution Procedures.
+Examples include installations within unheated shelters. - F. "Design Equipment", "Design Make", "Basis of Design", and similar terms: Equipment, specified in Technical Specification Section or on Contract Drawings using applicable manufacturer's designation, that forms the basis for performance requirements, physical dimensions, configuration, electrical connection requirements, and similar aspects used in the design of this Project including (but not limited to) physical configuration of surrounding construction and location of connections to other components. - G. Specified Equivalents: Products identified in Technical Specification Section that may provide performance complying with specified requirements but may not have the same arrangement, configuration, size, construction, or other aspects as the specified Design Equipment.
+Refer to Section 00 21 13 - Instructions to Bidders, and Section 01 25 00 - Substitution Procedures for additional information and requirements regarding equivalents and substitutions. - H. "Equivalents", "Proposed Equivalents", "Proposed Products" and similar terms: These terms may be used interchangeably and mean the same thing: Products NOT identified in Technical Specification Section that the Contractor proposes in accordance with Section 00 21 13 -Instructions to Bidders and Section 01 25 00 - Substitution Procedures. - I. Substitutions: Changes in products, materials, equipment, and methods of construction from those required by the Contract Documents and proposed by Contractor, all in accordance with Section 01 25 00 Substitution Procedures. - J. Heating Work: Refers to Heating, Ventilating and Air Conditioning Systems and Equipment where used in technical specification sections of Division 23.